COVID infections surge in Florida nursing homes. Hialeah home leads state with 69 deaths

 Efforts to obtain a comment from the facility were unsuccessful Wednesday.

-With 69 resident deaths, Hialeah Nursing & Rehabilitation Center leads the state when it comes to COVID-deaths in elder-care facilities.
-At second place — with 57 deaths — is Fair Havens Center in Miami Spring, which became a death trap in the first few months of lockdown.
+With 69 resident deaths, Hialeah Nursing & Rehabilitation Center leads the state when it comes to COVID deaths in elder-care facilities.
+At second place — with 57 deaths — is Fair Havens Center in Miami Springs, which became a death trap in the first few months of lockdown.

 “Hialeah Nursing & Rehabilitation Center remains committed to the care and safety of our residents and staff, and we continue taking critical steps to keep them protected, following all CDC guidelines and working with our state and local health officials and regulatory partners,” said Emma F. Dial, administrator of the facility.